F. Eliza Glaze

 Glaze’s broader research interests involves identifying, collecting, and analyzing manuscript evidence to better understand patterns of medical textuality in early and high medieval Europe, of medical pedagogy and practice in and around Salerno, Italy, and the dispersal of that knowledge across Europe during the later 11th and 12th centuries.
 Her monograph on the subject will be published in the coming year.
 Glaze’s work as co-principal investigator for the project "Excavating Medicine in a Digital Age: Palaeography and the Medical Book in the Twelfth-Century Renaissance" has contributed to the first published book-length outcome of that meeting, a monograph examining the work of Constantine the African, an eleventh-century North African native who translated many Arabic medical texts into Latin after settling as a refugee in Salerno and working subsequently at the Abbey of Monte Cassino, where he died “full of days” (in press, Brepols).

-Her most recent article is “Salerno’s Lombard Prince: Johannes ‘Abbas de Curte as Medical Practitioner,” Early Science and Medicine, v.
-23 (August 2018): 177-216.
-Other current projects include critically editing and analyzing the origins and influence of the 11th century "Passionarius/ Liber Nosematon/ Book of Diseases" by Gariopontus of Salerno, which survives in dozens of glossed manuscripts and was far more influential than has hitherto been realized.
-She is completing several articles tracing the integration of Byzantine and Arabic pharmaceutics into southern Italian therapeutic traditions in the eleventh century, and is working on the origins of the Articella/Art of Medicine, the first medical curricular canon taught in Europe from c.
-1090 onward.
+Glaze's most recent publications include “Salerno’s Lombard Prince: Johannes ‘Abbas de Curte as Medical Practitioner,” v.
+23 (August 2018): 177-216, and the Introduction to Medicine at Monte Cassino: Constantine the African and the Oldest Manuscript of his ‘Pantegni’, (Turnhout: Brepols, 2019).
+Other current projects include critically editing and analyzing the origins and influence of the 11th century "Passionarius/ Liber Nosematon/ Book of Diseases" by Gariopontus of Salerno, which survives in dozens of glossed manuscripts she has identified and studied.
+Glaze is completing two additional articles tracing the integration of Byzantine and Arabic pharmaceutics into southern Italian therapeutic traditions in the eleventh century.

-More of her publications can be found at https://coastal.academia.edu/FlorenceElizaGlaze.
+More on her publications can be found at https://coastal.academia.edu/FlorenceElizaGlaze.

 Ph.D.
 Duke University